Environmental Science/Ecology (ESEC)

 Grading Mode: Standard Letter, Pass/No Pass

 Ecology of the marine intertidal environment of Southern California.
 This is a field oriented laboratory experience for non-majors.
-May be taken for grades or on a pass-no pass basis.
+Graded or Pass/No Pass option.
 Same as MRSC A121 and ECOL A121.
-Students completing ECOL A121 or ESEC A121 may not receive credit for MRSC A121.
+Students completing ESEC A121 or ECOL A121 may not receive credit for MRSC A121.

 Catalog Program Pages Referencing ESEC A121